Posted on July 10, 2019

 Both saline and silicone implants come in smooth and textured types.
 All anatomic implants come textured.
 There are theoretical advantages to texturing, including less motion/rotation of the implant (ideal for the shaped/anatomic) and lower incidence of capsular contracture.
 These can be very useful in revision work.

 We use anatomic implants and textured round implants after a thorough discussion with our patients about the risks and benefits.
 And often the benefits do outweigh the risks!
 We just want to make sure you make an informed decision before placing any device.
+You can read more about textured implants and other breast implant considerations in this related blog post.

 There’s the rub, right!
-We recommend coming in for a consultation with a board certified plastic surgeon and actually placing the different devices in your hands.
+We recommend coming in for a consultation with a board-certified plastic surgeon and actually placing the different devices in your hands.
 Touch them, look at them, and play with them!
 In this way you get to evaluate the device in person and we can discuss all of the options for you based on your current breast shape and your desired breast outcome.
 With so many devices available it is best to lay your eyes, and your hands on some.

 This is just a brief blog and there is much to discuss.
 We’ve including a link to a scientific article here, Aesthetic Surgery Journal, Volume 38, Issue 1, January 2018, Pages 38–48

-As a Triple Board Certified Plastic Surgeon I make sure to spend significant time with you to help you realize your goals in breast augmentation and understand your breast implant choice.
+As a triple board-certified plastic surgeon, I make sure to spend significant time with you to help you realize your goals in breast augmentation and understand your breast implant choice.
 With my years of experience and technical expertise, I know that I am more than capable of providing you with a result that exceeds your expectations.